Mariners vs. Braves Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Ty France and others are available in the Atlanta Braves-Seattle Mariners matchup at Truist Park on Saturday, starting at 7:15 PM ET.
+Player prop bet options for Ronald Acuna Jr., Ty France and others are listed when the Atlanta Braves host the Seattle Mariners at Truist Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!